Have you heard about the Virginia Genetic Navigator Program?

-As part of the NYMAC Virginia Team’s effort to understand and address barriers that families face in accessing needed genetic services in Virginia, we are collaborating with the Center for Family Involvement (CFI) at Virginia Commonwealth University to launch a Genetics Navigator program to support families across Virginia.
+As part of our efforts to understand and address barriers that families face in accessing needed genetic services in Virginia, the NYMAC Virginia Team collaborated with the Center for Family Involvement (CFI) at Virginia Commonwealth University to launch a Genetics Navigator program to support families across Virginia.

 The Genetics Navigator program was developed through a joint effort between the Virginia Department of Health, the Center for Family Involvement at VCU and the NYMAC Regional Genetics Network.
 Please click on the links below for more information on this service.
 To get in touch with a Genetics Navigator, please leave a message at (877) 567-1122 or email email@example.com .

 Center for Family Involvement – GN Letter of Information (PDF)